GeoffWilliams/puppet-includable/REFERENCE.md

 work creating role classes that are _TODO_ and the need to regenerate certificates once a suitable role class becomes available.

-Function expects code to be found at /etc/puppetlabs/code/environments and is environment aware.
+Function is environment aware.
 There is an undocumented private API for puppet which could be used to hook into Puppet internals and test for class existance, however this API is subject to change without notice and this would entirely break classification if used as the example above suggests.
 Instead, we convert the class name into